Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 + pcre2-dev
 + minizip-dev

-The following command can be copied and pasted for convenience on Debian-based systems:
+The following command can be copied and pasted for convenience on Alpine-based systems:

 `sudo apk add hunspell-dev pcre2-dev minizip-dev`